HammerSeb/xDimer/README.md

 $$\alpha = \frac{\mu}{\hbar^2}E_{vib} .$$

-The oscillators are displaces in energy by the
+The oscillators are displaced in energy by the
 > **energetic offset** $D_e$

 and along the generalized spatial coordinate by the